'Our season': Eritrean troops kill, rape, loot in Tigray

 For all the damage the Eritreans have done, the gang rapes are among the worst.

-The Mekele clinic has looked after about 400 survivors since November, many victims of Eritreans, according to the head nurse, Mulu Mesfin.
-Between 100 and 150 were sodomized, she said, describing survivors of anal rape who can’t sit down for the pain and are so ashamed that they simply lack words.
+Her clinic has looked after about 400 survivors since November.
+Between 100 and 150 were sodomized, she said.
+She described survivors of anal rape who can’t sit down for the pain and are so ashamed that they simply lack words.

-“They say, something, something,” Mulu recalled.
+“They say, something, something,” recounted Mulu, a slender, wiry woman whose voice fell when she talked of the sodomy.
 “The victims are psychologically disturbed.”

-Tag: Other AP journalists in Mekele contributed to this report.
+Tag: Other AP journalists in Mekele also contributed to this report.